technologiesoutcomes/assignments/assignments7/README.md

 1. Your provisioning architecture has been partitioned into two tiers - a base network infrastructure tier and an application tier - each of which is provisioined using Terraform and has its own state file.
 Describe how you could dynamically retrieve parameters that are held in the base network tier state file from within the application tier Terraform definitions.
 ## To dynamically retrieve parameters from the base network tier state file in the application tier Terraform definitions, you can use the Terraform data source feature.

 First, you need to define a data source block in the application tier Terraform code that references the state file of the base network infrastructure tier.
-This can be done using the "terraform_remote_state" data source type.
+This can be done using the "terraform remote state" data source type.

-Next, you can specify the specific parameter that you want to retrieve from the base network infrastructure tier state file using the appropriate attribute syntax